git-robi/minishell/README.md

 ## 🛠️ Building the shell

-The project is structured into several key components:
+The project is structured into key components:

 1. **Lexer & Parser**:
    - Tokenize input into meaningful chunks